When you're a freelance scopist or transcriptionist, you need to be able to clearly hear…

-On average, it takes students about four months to complete either of our transcription courses.
+A. On average, it takes students about four months to complete either of our transcription courses.

-How do you find transcription clients?
+Q. How do freelance transcriptionists find clients?

-I only share that information with people who’ve completed training and passed the final exam.
+A. I only share that information with people who’ve completed training and passed the final exam.

 No one without training or experience will pass a transcription test, so there’s no point in perpetuating the myth that “anyone can be a transcriptionist.”
 It simply isn’t true and people will be sorely disappointed when they find that they don’t know what they thought they knew.
 I hear it all the time.